cockpit-project/cockpituous/tasks/README.md

 ![Event flow diagram](doc/event-flow.png)

  * Project configures a webhook for the interesting bits; most importantly "pull request opened or pushed" and "issue changed".
-(We use "branch or tag creation as well, but releases have a different flow not shown here).

  * A PR is opened/changed in a project, or an issue gets a bot-related task (e. g. "fetch new translations" or "check for NPM updates").
 GitHub sends a